 Monitoring and Surveillance

-Testing is recommended after treatment with thyroidectomy, both before and after radioactive iodine (RAI) remnant ablation (if indicated).
 Monitoring and surveillance for recurrence in thyroid cancer consists of a combination of imaging and laboratory tests.
-Follow-up laboratory tests include TSH, Tg, and TgAb; calcitonin and carcinoembryonic antigen (CEA) are used in MTC.
+Follow-up laboratory tests include tests for tumor markers such as TSH, Tg, and TgAb; calcitonin and carcinoembryonic antigen (CEA) are specific tumor markers used in MTC.

 Thyroid Stimulating Hormone